 1. The Old-World Ambiance

-Guest rooms facing both the street and the courtyard have wrought-iron balconies, and feature exposed brick, conveying the traditional, old-word ambiance of the French Quarter.
+Guest rooms facing both the street and the courtyard have wrought-iron balconies and feature exposed brick, conveying the traditional, old-world ambiance of the French Quarter.
 The hotel’s courtyard is particularly enchanting, showcasing a variety of tropical plants native to Louisiana, fountains, and a sparkling saltwater swimming pool.

 Find a spot at one of the patio tables or the benches in the shade of the magnolia trees, and relax to the sound of the gurgling fountains.
-You can also take your complimentary continental breakfast there, or stroll just a block to Cafe du Monde for beignets and cafe au lait.
+Or stroll just a block to Cafe du Monde for beignets and cafe au lait.

 2. We Welcome Groups of All Sizes